Definition of hackberry in English:

 noun (plural hackberries)

-1A tree of the elm family that has leaves resembling those of nettles, found in both tropical and temperate regions.
+1A tree of the elm family which has leaves that resemble those of nettles, found in both tropical and temperate regions.
 See also nettle tree.

-- Genus Celtis, family Ulmaceae: several species, in particular the North American hackberry (C. occidentalis), which bears edible purple berries and whose bark becomes ridged and covered with warty knobs
+- Genus Celtis, family Ulmaceae: several species, in particular the North American hackberry (C. occidentalis), which bears purple edible berries

 - In addition to the oaks, the city lost wax myrtles, hackberries, weeping willows and magnolias.